Skip to content

 Whether you are part of a community energy group, a local authority, a charity, a co-operative, or simply someone interested in helping deliver community-owned solar projects, the course will provide the knowledge, skills and network needed to turn ambition into action.

+Places on the course are limited and early application is encouraged, especially for bursary funding.
+Successful applicants will be notified of the outcome of their application in August and the course will begin in September, running for three months.
 Click the button below to submit an application today to be among the next cohort helping to build a stronger, more resilient community solar movement across the UK.

 If you have any queries please email to: csf-course@sharenergy.coop